ONSdigital/sdc-rabbit/README.md

 ### Basic Use

-Assuming you are running a virtual environment:
+Assuming you are executing from inside an activated virtual environment:

 ###### Install requirements: